License Fee of Hot Dog Cart at 5th Avenue and 62nd Street, NYC

 Numbers January 18, 2015February 16, 2015 License Fee of Hot Dog Cart at 5th Avenue and 62nd Street, NYC $289,500 — Source: National Geographic, Worlds Best Cities p.29

-One thought on “License Fee of Hot Dog Cart at 5th Avenue and 62nd Street, NYC”
+5 thoughts on “License Fee of Hot Dog Cart at 5th Avenue and 62nd Street, NYC”

 Hi there very cool website!!
 Man ..
 Excellent ..
 Wonderful ..